phax/as2-lib/README.md

   * 2015-xx-yy Version 2.2.3
     * The MIC calculation is now handled with canonicalized line endings (if the Content-Transfer-Encoding is not `binary`)
+    * Receiving a message for an unknown partnership now results in a correct error MDN (phax/as2-server#16)
   * 2015-10-19 Version 2.2.2
     * Updated to Bouncy Castle 1.53
   * 2015-10-08 Version 2.2.1